 To celebrate Earth Day, our first-grade ESL class is going to pick up the trash on our playground.
 We hope that if other students see us, they will remember to pick up any trash that they see, too.
 We went on our field trip to Lake Texana, and the ranger told us to remember to keep the park clean.
 It is a very clean park, so when we finished eating lunch, we picked up our trash and put it in the trash bags.
 We hope that the campers who were there at the park saw us picking up our trash, and will remember to put their trash in the trash cans, too.

 —Mrs. Sharie Stelzel, Wharton, TX, Second Grade

 All year, I teach my students to conserve, reuse, recycle, and preserve the treasures from the earth.
 My favorite activity for Earth Day is creating special projects from recycled pieces we have collected throughout the year.
 For example, we make flowers from the bottoms of plastic bottles.
 For spring, we reuse the bottles to plant flowers or as picture frames for Mother's Day.
-We use newspaper to make animals; cardboard rolls (from rugs, paper towels, bathroom tissue) to create trees, star constellations, castles, and props for fairy tales.
-Egg cartons become the Seven Dwarves' bed.
+We use newspaper to make animals, and cardboard rolls (from rugs, paper towels, bathroom tissue) to create trees, star constellations, castles, and other props for fairy tales.
+Egg cartons become the Seven Dwarves' beds.

 —Linda Marrero, Chicago, IL, First Grade

 One of my favorite Earth Day projects is to have the class paint a huge Earth on a recycled refrigerator box.
 Then we use paper from our construction paper scrap box to trace and cut out hands in different colors.
 We glue these all around the Earth, and paint the words "The Earth is in Our Hands."

 As part of Earth Day celebration, my third-grade students clean a small park outside of the school.
 Each student receives a pair of gloves and is accompanied by a chaperone.